prise-3d/Behavioral-online-study/DOCUMENTATION.md

     return HttpResponse('session update done')
 ```

-The configuration of this route is specified in the file `expe/expes/urls.py`.
+The configuration of this route is specified in the `expe/expes/urls.py` file.

-The javascript file `static/js/updateData.js` proposes the function `updateSession` which allows the call to this route and to store the desired data and key in session.
+The javascript file `static/js/updateData.js` provides the `updateSession` function which allows this route to be called and the desired data and key stored in session.

 ```javascript
 function updateSession(route, key, value){